altillimity/S-Band-Decoders/README.md

 ### Credits

-Thanks @r2x0t for giving me some advice on decoding Proba, @uhf-satcom for providing the data :)
+Thanks @r2x0t for giving me some advice on decoding Proba and @uhf-satcom for providing the data :)

 ### Dependencies